Kunyu Wanguo Quantu: History

 Several prints of the Kunyu Wanguo Quantu were made in 1602.
 Most of the original maps now are lost.
 Only six original copies of the map are known to exist, and only two are in good condition.
 Known copies are in the Vatican Apostolic Library Collection I and at the James Ford Bell Library at the University of Minnesota.
-The Vatican's 1602 copy was reproduced by Pasquale d’Elia in the beautifully arranged book, Il mappamondo cinese del P Matteo Ricci, S.I. in 1938.
+The Vatican's 1602 copy was reproduced by Pasquale d'Elia in the beautifully arranged book, Il mappamondo cinese del P Matteo Ricci, S.I. in 1938.
 This modern work also contains Italian translations of the colophons on the map, a catalogue of all toponyms, plus detailed notes regarding their identification.

 Other copies of the 1602 map are located at: Japan, Kyoto University Collection; collection of Japan Miyagi Prefecture Library; Collection of the Library of the Japanese Cabinet; and a private collection in Paris, France.
 No original examples of the map are known to exist in China, where Ricci was revered and buried.

 The maps received widespread attention and circulation.
 The governor General of Guizhou reproduced a copy of the map in a book about Guizhou published in Guiyang in 1604.
 Ricci estimated that more than 1,000 copies of the 1602 edition were reprinted.

 Various versions of the map were exported to Korea and later Japan.
 The first Korean copy was brought back from Beijing by visiting ambassadors in 1603.
+It is 533×170 cm, on mulberry paper.
+This map was brought to Korea in 1603 by Lee Gwan-jeong(Hangul: 이광정) and Gwon Hui(Hangul: 권희), two envoys of Joseon to China.
 An unattributed and very detailed two page coloured edition of the map, known in Japanese as Konyo Bankoku Zenzu, was made in Japan circa 1604.
 Within this Japanese export copy, Japanese Katakana is utilised for foreign location names throughout the Western world.

 The Gonyeomangukjeondo (Hangul: 곤여만국전도) is a Korean hand-copied reproduction print by Painter Kim Jin-yeo in 1708, the 34th year of King Sukjong's rule of Joseon.
-It shows Kunyu Wanguo Quantu (Complete Map of the World) measuring 533×170 cm on mulberry paper.
-This map, representing the world in an ellipse, was brought to Korea in the 36th year of King Seonjo's rule (1710) by Lee Gwan-jeong and Gwon Hui, two envoys of Joseon to China.
-It is owned and displayed at Seoul National University Museum, San 56-1, Sillim-dong, Gwanak-gu, Seoul, Korea and was designated National Treasure No.849 on August 9, 1985.
+It is owned and displayed at Seoul National University Museum, and is a National Treasure.
 The map shows five world continents and over 850 toponyms.
 It contains descriptions of ethnic groups and main products associated with each region.
-In the margins outside the ellipse, there are images of the northern and southern hemispheres, the Aristotelian geocentric world system, and the orbits of the sun and moon.
+In the margins outside the ellipse, there are images of the northern and southern hemispheres, the Aristotleian geocentric world system, and the orbits of the Sun and Moon.
 It has an introduction by Choe Seok-jeong providing information on the constitution of the map and its production process.
-This reproduction map provides a clear testimony to the national interest in western maps in 17th-century Korea.
-It is a highly esthetic piece of work and one of the most beautiful maps produced during the Joseon period.